nadavnur/AWPE_Protocol/README.md

 # How to run AWPE survey simulations

-The simulations intend to resemble the outcome of field surveys of American White Pelicans (AWPE).
-These surveys
+The simulations simulate the outcome of surveys monitoring reproductive success of American White Pelicans (AWPE).
+Simulations results and analyses form the basis of the report _Protocol for Monitoring Reproductive Success of
+Western American White Pelicans: Phase 1: Evaluating Study Design_, by N. Nur, C. Moulton, G. Block, and
+L. Salas.
+(2018.
+Final Report to United States Fish & Wildlife Service, Inventory & Monitoring Initiative,
+Pacific Southwest Region.
+Point Blue Conservation Science, 3820 Cypress Dr., Petaluma, CA, 94954, USA.)

-estimate the number of adults (N) and ratio of chicks to adults (R).
-Thus, we simulate N, and we simulate fecundity
+These surveys estimate the number of active nests (N), number of fledglings (F) and ratio of fledglings to nests (R).
-(the number of chicks per adult - F), from which we calculate a simulated R.
+Thus, we simulate true N, true R (number of fledglings per nest), and thus true F, which is the product of N x R.
+We then simulate estimates of N, F, and R and evaluate precision in estimating R under different sampling designs.

 The simulations use a set of R objects we constructed for general purposes of power analysis simulations.
 We are
 not including the code for those objects here because the license for this repository does not meet the requirements